marcusnobrega-eng/HydroPol2D/README.md

 For detailed information, please refer to: https://doi.org/10.1016/j.jhydrol.2023.129982

+# There are two branches in this GitHub repository: one for Matlab and the other for Python
+Please choose the one you want to use accordingly.

 The software requires a license of Microsoft Excel 2013 or superior and Matlab 2021 or higher.

 Please, refer to the Supplementary Material for detailed information on the interfaces and equations used in the software.